+About electrical wheelchair Albastar must be informed minimum 3 working days before departure.
 When you travel with a wheelchair, please specify the type of wheelchair, its dimensions, weight and whether it is manual or electric.
 In compliance with safety rules on wheelchair batteries, the airline has restrictions on the transport of electric wheelchairs.

 To ensure that we are able to transport your mobility aid in the baggage hold, please contact Albastar.

 Please inform us if you require special assistance for:

 - Passenger travelling with manual/electric wheelchair: Passenger who travels with his/her own wheelchair and may require assistance in the terminal as well as during all phases of boarding and disembarkation of the flight.

 - Transport of stretchers: the requests must be made at least 21 working days prior to the flight and the transport is possible only on our fleet of Boeing 737-400.